-Many urine constituents change in concentration when the rate of water excretion (diuresis = urine volume rate) alters due to variation in fluid intake, reduction of renal concentrating ability, or ingestion of diuretic substances.
+Many urine constituents change in concentration when the rate of water excretion (diuresis=urine volume rate) alters due to variation in fluid intake, reduction of renal concentrating ability, or ingestion of diuretic substances.
 The measurand reflecting urine volume rate may be creatinine, osmolality, relative density (old term: specific gravity), or conductivity of the specimen.

-Measurement procedures are described in detail in Chapter 5.2.2 (test strips) and Chapter 5.4.2 (quantitative measurements).
+Measurement procedures are described in detail in Sections 5.2.2 (test strips) and 5.4.2 (quantitative measurements).

-If sensitive screening is needed, a low volume rate (20-50 mL/h or 500-1000 mL/day) is desirable to produce concentrated specimens.
+If sensitive screening is needed, a low volume rate (20-50 mL/h or 500-1,000 mL/day) is desirable to produce concentrated specimens.
 This is best achieved in morning urine after an overnight limitation of water intake.
 A high water intake results in a high volume rate (up to 200-500 mL/h), and dilute specimens with false negative results.
-The osmolality of human urine may vary from 50 to 1200 mOsm/kgH $2$ O, an isotonic urine corresponding to about 300 mOsm/kgH $2$ O [3].
-Among healthy adult voluntiers, restriction of water to one litre/day created a fluctuation of 600 to 900 mOsm/kgH $2$ O in urine osmolality, while ingestion of 2.5 L water/day was followed by a fluctuation of urine osmolality from 200 to 500 mOsm/kgH $2$ O [4].
+The osmolality of human urine may vary from 50 to 1,200 mOsm/kgH2O, an isotonic urine corresponding to about 300 mOsm/kgH2O [3].
+Among healthy adult voluntiers, restriction of water to 1 L/day created a fluctuation of 600-900 mOsm/kgH2O in urine osmolality, while ingestion of 2.5 L water/day was followed by a fluctuation of urine osmolality from 200 to 500 mOsm/kgH2O [4].